eclipse-che/che-theia/CONTRIBUTING.md

 At this point you can code on che-theia extensions inside `/projects/theia/che/che-theia/extensions` folder.
 Extensions changes would be taken into account in the next step.

 ### Step 4: Compile Che-Theia
 You can use the che command `build ...
-DEV che-theia` (command pallette > Run task > … or containers view) Basically, this command will perform:
+DEV che-theia` (command palette > Run task > … or containers view) Basically, this command will perform:
 ```
 [che-dev]